 Georgia is in somewhat of a unique position when it comes to the mammal that represents the state.
 There are actually two, a land mammal and a sea mammal!
 The land mammal that represents Georgia is the White-Tailed Deer and has been since 2015, thanks to the efforts of a group of elementary school students at Reese Road Leadership Academy, located in Muscogee County, GA.

 The second of Georgia’s state animals and the ‘marine mammal’ representing the state is the critically endangered Northern Right Whale.
 This Whale species has been a symbol for Georgia since 1985.
+The coastal waters of Georgia are a breeding ground for the northern right whale, and, in fact, it is the only great whale native to the state!

 Georgia State Fruit

 It should be known by many which fruit best represents the state of Georgia – peaches!
 You only need to look at Georgia’s nickname to work out which fruit it could be.
-The Peach State has a widely recognized reputation for producing the highest quality peaches which make it the state fruit of Georgia.
+The Peach State has a widely recognized reputation for producing the highest quality peaches which makes it the state fruit of Georgia.

 Georgia State Bird and Flower